w4rlock999/pair-implement/README.md

 ## Installation Instructions

 1. Clone the Repository
-Clone this repository to your local machine by running:
   ```bash
   git clone https://github.com/jeffmeredith/pair-implement.git
   ```

 2. Navigate to the Project Directory
-Move into the newly created project folder:
   ```bash
   cd pair-implement
   ```

 3. Create a Virtual Environment
-To create a virtual environment housed in a folder named ```venv```, run:
   ```bash
   python -m venv venv
   ```